Tate–LaBianca murders: LaBianca murders

 The four murderers plus Charles Manson, Leslie Van Houten and Clem Grogan went for a drive the following night.
 Manson was allegedly displeased with the panic and flight of the victims in the previous night's murders.
 He told Kasabian to drive to a house at 3301 Waverly Drive in the Los Feliz section of Los Angeles, located next door to a home where Manson and Family members had attended a party the previous year.

 According to Atkins and Kasabian, Manson disappeared up the driveway and returned to say that he had tied up the house's occupants.
-Then Watson, Krenwinkel, and Van Houten went in.
+Then Watson, Krenwinkel, and Van Houten entered the home.
 Watson claims in his autobiography that Manson went up alone, then returned to take him up to the house with him.
 Manson pointed out a sleeping man through a window, and the two entered through the unlocked back door.
-Watson claims Manson roused the sleeping Leno LaBianca from the couch at gunpoint and had Watson bind his hands with a leather thong.
+Watson claims Manson roused the sleeping Leno LaBianca from the couch at gunpoint and had Watson bind his hands with a leather strip.
 Rosemary was brought into the living room from the bedroom, and Watson covered the couple's heads with pillowcases which he bound in place with lamp cords.
 Manson left, and Krenwinkel and Van Houten entered the house.

 Watson had complained to Manson earlier of the inadequacy of the previous night's weapons.
 Watson sent the women from the kitchen to the bedroom, where Rosemary LaBianca had been returned, while he went to the living room and began stabbing Leno LaBianca with a chrome-plated bayonet.
 The first thrust went into his throat.
 Watson heard a scuffle in the bedroom and went in there to discover Rosemary LaBianca keeping the women at bay by swinging the lamp tied to her neck.
 He stabbed her several times with the bayonet, then returned to the living room and resumed attacking Leno, whom he stabbed a total of 12 times.
 He then carved the word "WAR" into his abdomen.
 Watson returned to the bedroom and found Krenwinkel stabbing Rosemary with a knife from the kitchen.
 Van Houten stabbed her approximately 16 times in the back and the exposed buttocks.
 Van Houten claimed at trial that Rosemary LaBianca was already dead during the stabbing.
 Evidence showed that many of the 41 stab wounds had, in fact, been inflicted post-mortem.
-Watson then cleaned off the bayonet and showered, while Krenwinkel wrote "Rise" and "Death to pigs" on the walls and on the refrigerator door, all in LaBianca's blood.
+Watson then cleaned off the bayonet and showered, while Krenwinkel wrote "Rise" and "Death to pigs" on the walls and the misspelled “Healter Skelter” on the refrigerator door, all in LaBianca's blood.
 She gave Leno LaBianca 14 puncture wounds with an ivory-handled, two-tined carving fork, which she left jutting out of his stomach.
 She also planted a steak knife in his throat.